-The Department of Environment, Food and Rural Affairs (Defra) determines the level of Government funding for the National Park Authority on an annual basis.
-For 2020/21 National Park Grant was

-£3.826 million which was the same as in 2019/20.
+The Department of Environment, Food and Rural Affairs (Defra) determines the level of Government funding for the National Park Authority.
+In recent years this has been allocated on an annual basis with no certainty of core funding beyond the current financial year.
+For 2021/22 National Park Grant was £3,825,865 which was the same as the previous two years.
 After five years of cuts between 2010 and 2015, National Parks experienced a period of financial stability following the 2015 Spending Review which resulted in a four-year funding commitment, though in real-terms key costs still exceeded the increase in National Park Grant.
-However, since then the country has faced considerable uncertainty due to first Brexit and then the Coronavirus pandemic in 2020.
-The 2019 and 2020 Comprehensive Spending Reviews were postponed (by Government) and our financial settlement has since been frozen including that for 2021/22 which is, in effect, a real terms cut when taking into account inflationary pressures.
-Our key measure of inflation is the local government pay award and we have no influence over this.
-At the time of writing the 2021/22 pay award had not been agreed.
+However, since then the country has faced considerable uncertainty due to Brexit and the Coronavirus pandemic in 2020.
+The Comprehensive Spending Reviews were postponed (by Government), and a one year settlement applied.
+Our financial settlement has been frozen since 2019/20 which is, in effect, a real terms cut when taking into account inflationary pressures.
+Flat cash settlements at a time of rapidly rising inflation is a cause of considerable financial pressure.
+A key pressure for the Authority is staff pay: our staff are our biggest asset but also our most significant cost.